kazumarks/kazumarks.github.io/jp_ace_guide.md

 ### GBARunner2/3

 ACE does not work on those hypervisors (as of June 4th 2024), for reasons I do not know.
-They are somehow more inaccurate than VBA.

 ## Bonus: Creating an Thumb-ARM bootstrap